 Nothing can be done for people with PTSD.

 There is hope for people with PTSD.
-There are effective treatments out there, including exposure therapy and cognitive processing therapy, which allow people with PTSD to gradually recover from their trauma.
+There are effective treatments out there, including exposure therapy, EMDR, cognitive processing therapy, medication management, Alpha Stim, which allow people with PTSD to sleep better, function better in their work and home relationships, and to gradually recover from their trauma.

 People with PTSD cannot function.